The Olympic resorts

 - Large selection of restaurants.

-Hafjell offers one of the Nordic countries' best family area at Mosetertoppen, alpine challenges on the Olympic slopes, terrain park facilities at international standards and a freshly groomed illuminated track that leads on to what is possibly the world’s most extensive cross country skiing area.
+Hafjell offers a family area at Mosetertoppen, alpine challenges on the Olympic slopes, terrain park facilities at international standards and a freshly groomed and illuminated track that leads on to what is possibly the world’s most extensive cross-country skiing area.

 Hafjell SkiMovie and SkiLine